FAQ’s on Fertilizers / Frequently Asked Questions About Fertilizers

 The following Frequently Asked Questions About Fertilizers are useful if you are into agriculture, farming or gardening.
 These can also be a reference for exams, interviews of agriculture jobs.

 What are fertilizers and how do you read them?

 Fertilizers are materials or compounds that provide nutrients to the plants for growth and development that are deficient in the soil.
 The label on the fertilizers indicates three bold numbers, i.e. 10.10.10 or 10-10-10 which means that the first number indicates the amount of nitrogen, the second number is the amount of phosphate and the third number is the amount of potash.
 The total number on the label represents the primary nutrients present in the fertilizer.
 This is a national standard of grading fertilizers.
 10 means that the percentage of nutrient present in the fertilizer.

 What are different types of fertilizers?

-Fertilizers are broadly divided into two major categories or types, the organic and inorganic fertilizers.
-Organic fertilizers are cow manure, green manure compost, etc. whereas inorganic compounds are chemical based fertilizers available in powdered or granular form like the NPK fertilizers.
+Fertilizers are broadly divided into two major categories or types, organic and inorganic fertilizers.
+Organic fertilizers are cow manure, green manure compost, etc. whereas inorganic compounds are chemical-based fertilizers available in powdered or granular form like the NPK fertilizers.

 What are natural fertilizers and name some examples of natural fertilizers?